maciejb2k/chronlife/README.md

 # ChronLife

 This repository contains my full-stack side project, which is a social platform for people with chronic diseases.
-The purpose of this project is to learn how to build full-stack applications using Ruby on Rails.

-This application is **I18n-ready**, offering full translation support for both **Polish** and **English** languages.
-The screenshots shows the application in Polish.

 Technologies used in this project: